Skip to main content

 Any age is good, but early exposure builds stronger foundations.
 Children aged 3-5 develop fine motor skills, colour recognition, and artistic self-assurance through art play.
 Primary-age children can begin learning techniques while maintaining creative freedom.
 Older children, teens, and adults can pursue focused skill development or portfolio building.

-Our programmes by age:
+Art by Ancourage programmes by age:

 The best time to start is when your child shows interest.
 But even children who do not show obvious interest often discover they enjoy art once they try it in a supportive environment.
+For older adults and retirees looking to explore creativity later in life, our guide to art classes for seniors covers what to expect and how to get started.

 Choosing the Right Art Programme